Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/newproject.rst

         </extra-mappers>
     </mybatis>

-Additional parameters of the connection to the database are to be set in the file `{home}/.ncmsapp.ds`, where `{home}` is a home directory of user who runs the ηCMS server.
+Parameters of the connection to the database are defined in the file `{home}/.ncmsapp.ds`, where `{home}` is a home directory of user who runs the ηCMS server.
 It is required to create the file and fill it with the parameters like in the sample below: